DeanLeong/react-router-intro/README.md

 > 5 min exercise, 5 min review

 Back in `App.js`, we need to add another `<Route>` component.
 This time though, we want to include a parameter.
+I will break you up in to groups.

-Look at the URL that we're on after clicking on a currency.
+With your group, look at the URL that we're on after clicking on a currency.
 Then look at the Price component.
-How might you write the `path` prop to make it work?
+How might you write the `path` prop to make it the route work?

 > Hint: This part is just like defining a route in express.